 Yes.
 Under CUSMA/USMCA, engineers are listed as CUSMA professionals.
 US citizens can apply for a CUSMA work permit directly at a Canadian port of entry with a job offer letter and proof of engineering qualifications.
 No LMIA required.
 The permit is typically valid for up to 3 years and renewable.

-For Express Entry, WES is faster and sufficient (7–15 business days).
-If you plan to pursue P.Eng licensing later, Engineers Canada's assessment evaluates your engineering program content and can save time in the licensing process.
-Many engineers get WES for immigration first, then Engineers Canada later for licensing.
+For Express Entry, a general ECA (for example from WES, CES, ICAS, IQAS, or ICES) is sufficient to verify your foreign education; processing times vary by organization, so check the body's website.
+If you plan to pursue P.Eng licensing later, Engineers Canada's assessment evaluates your engineering program content and can help in the licensing process.
+Many engineers get an ECA for immigration first, then an engineering-specific assessment later for licensing.

 How long does the entire engineer immigration process take?